DevGary/Ready-Public/README.md

 # Ready-Public
 Public Repo for Ready for Reddit Android App.

-Ready is currently closed source so this repo is mainly for a public issue tracker, changelog, etc.
+Ready is currently closed source so this repo is mainly for tracking public issues, changelog, etc.

 ![](Ready_v3.0.0.webp)